hyperledger/caliper/CONTRIBUTING.md

     * `git push`
 7. Create a new feature branch (named `my-bug-fix`) from the updated `main` branch:
     * `git checkout -b my-bug-fix`
     * then `git push --set-upstream origin my-bug-fix` to push the new branch to your remote repository
 8. Implement and test your contribution
     * The `.build/checks-and-unit-tests.sh` script runs the basic tests for the repository
     * The `BENCHMARK=<test_name> .build/benchmark-integration-test-direct.sh` script can run one of the CI integration tests, depending on the value of `<test_name>`:
         * `BESU`
         * `ETHEREUM`
         * `FABRIC`
-        * `FISCO-BCOS`
         * `GENERATOR`
     > Make sure that the tests pass locally before pushing your changes and opening a PR!
 9. Commit your changes to your local feature branch, **adding the DCO sign-off**:
     * `git commit -s -m "Commit message"`
     * or `git commit -s` (without the `-m` parameter) to make git open up the configured text editor where you can write a detailed, multi-line commit message:
         * The first line is a concise description of the commit (its purpose, what does it fix, etc).
         * After a blank line, you can go into details about the changes of the commit.
 10. Push your changes to your remote branch:
     * `git push`
 11. Open a PR using the GitHub webpage.

 ### Updating PRs

 It is possible that the maintainers/reviewers request some changes before your PR can be merged.
 In that case, just add your changes to your feature branch using a new signed commit (based on the above workflow), then push it to your remote branch.
 The PR will automatically pick up the new commit.

 > The maintainers can/will squash commits before merging to keep a simpler commit history for the project.